SilkRose/Pony/stories/metal-magic/metal-magic.md

 # Metal Magic

-Iron Oxide, the rust colored unicorn with messy dark brown hair and light blue eyes, finished levitating the last of the hard hats and high-visibility jackets to the ponies on the tour.
+Iron Oxide, the rust-colored [COMPOUND COLOURS BEFORE A NOUN] unicorn with messy dark-brown hair and light-blue eyes, finished levitating the last of the hard hats and high-visibility jackets to the ponies on the tour.
 She worked at a metal recycling scrapyard and was the newest hire.
 The newest hire always had to give the tours at this workplace.

 She was giving the tour to the local Ponyville school ponies.
 There were nine foals and six chaperones.
 At first she didn't understand why there were six mares to watch nine foals, but after the explanation from Twilight, she understood.

-"They like to wonder off, and they're surprisingly good at it.
+"They like to wander off, and they're surprisingly good at it.
 So, we have one adult for every two foals.
 And Pinkie Pie is here."

 Oxide pointed out the math inconsistency.
 "That math doesn't exactly add up."